AI, Predictive Analytics and Risk Stratification can help Prevent Hearing Loss

-As our population ages, the healthcare ecosystem is tasked with more and more to meet the needs of this aging demographic.
-Aging coupled with lifestyle choices results in a full spectrum of diseases and comorbidities impacting our quality of life.
-Often by the time these conditions are symptomatic, healthcare providers are left trying to catch up and treat symptoms rather than focusing on holistic wellness and preventative medicine.
+As our population ages, the healthcare ecosystem is tasked with meeting the needs of this aging demographic.
+Aging, coupled with lifestyle choices, results in a full spectrum of diseases and comorbidities impacting our quality of life.
+Often, when these conditions are symptomatic, healthcare providers are left trying to catch up and treat symptoms rather than focus on holistic wellness and preventative medicine.

-Fortunately, advances in artificial intelligence and digital health are allowing doctors to gain greater insights into disease progression leading to earlier diagnostics and intervention.
-AI, predictive analytics and risk stratification allow care providers to identify at-risk populations for earlier intervention.
+Fortunately, advances in artificial intelligence and digital health allow doctors to gain more significant insights into disease progression leading to earlier diagnostics and intervention.
+AI, predictive analytics, and risk stratification enable care providers to identify at-risk populations for earlier intervention.
 By getting ahead of the problem, providers can prevent or delay the onset of many chronic conditions.

 As we get older, it is natural to suffer some degree of hearing loss.
 However, a third of patients over 65 suffer from disabling hearing loss impacting their quality of life.
-Advances in hearing aids and other health tech solutions are available to offset this problem, but most of this hearing loss will go untreated further accelerating the aging process and potentially leading to a wide range of disabling conditions.
+Advances in hearing aids and other health tech solutions are available to offset this problem.
+Still, most of this hearing loss will go untreated, further accelerating the aging process and potentially leading to a wide range of disabling conditions.

-Comorbidities linked to hearing loss such as social isolation, loneliness, and depression are a result of diminished communication associated with the loss.
-Patients often withdraw resulting in mental health concerns and a diminished quality of life.
-In addition, hearing loss can also lead to other disabling conditions such as falls, cardiovascular disease, diabetes, cognitive impairment and dementia, fibromyalgia, anemia, psoriasis, rheumatoid arthritis, kidney disease, sleep apnea, and even death.
+Comorbidities linked to hearing loss such as social isolation, loneliness, and depression result from diminished communication associated with the loss.
+Patients often withdraw, resulting in mental health concerns and reduced quality of life.
+Hearing loss can also lead to other disabling conditions such as falls, cardiovascular disease, diabetes, cognitive impairment and dementia, fibromyalgia, anemia, psoriasis, rheumatoid arthritis, kidney disease, sleep apnea, and even death.

-Risk stratification for hearing loss will allow audiologists to identify high-risk patients for testing and treatment.
-Which may lead to a better quality of life.
-For example, patients using hearing aids for just 30 days experienced less falls as opposed to a similar group without.
+Risk stratification for hearing loss will allow audiologists to identify high-risk patients for testing and treatment, leading to a better quality of life.
+For example, patients using hearing aids for just 30 days experienced fewer falls than a similar group without aids.

 By adopting a comprehensive hearing health policy – healthcare organizations can proactively manage early intervention, encourage hearing rehabilitation, assist and train patients on how to effectively use assisted listening devices and assist members in selecting the best health plans to meet their individual needs.